marcos-reboucas/EssentialFeed/EssentialFeed/EssentialFeediOS/EssentialFeediOS.docc/EssentialFeediOS.md

     [✅] Cancel when image view is out of screen
     [✅] Show a loading indicator while loading the image (shimmer) [✅] Option to retry on image download error
-    [] Preload when image view is near visible
+    [✅] Preload when image view is near visible
+    [✅] Cancel preload when image view is not near visible anymore

 ## Topics